 But that aside, you can develop calm, studied calmness, and confidence by simply getting a preview of what to expect on your first driving lesson.
 Indeed, the same tactic applies when you will be preparing for the road test.

 It pays to prepare for a day like this so that you do not come across as clueless and disinterested.
-Your instructor will love to have an eager learner who has known about one or two things to expect.
+Your instructor will love to have an eager learner who has known one or two things to expect.

 1 You Will Be Asked To Produce Your Learner’s Permit